sraver/pi-fleet/dns-box/README.md

 At any time, you can run `./route.sh` to decide if you want to use VPN or not.

+### Captive portals

+Some networks have a captive portal and force you to put in a password in a login page, or click some button.
+For that, `lynx` can be used.
+Since it has JS support, it enables to render those pages, normally rather simply.

 ## Known issues

 ### No AP active after first boot